achuggi1/bad-bindings/bad-bindings.md

 There are no food or plant action points on the Volcano, but there is an abundance of mineral gathering action points.

 The Player can freely navigate to the Hamlet and the Swamp from the Volcano.

+### Note ###

+This area doesn't entirely match the top-down image I have for the game, and requires more thought.

+One idea is to use terraced terrain levels as shown [here](https://www.reddit.com/r/gamedesign/comments/10uuljp/how_do_you_add_verticality_to_a_top_down_game), having the player zig-zag up the mountain purposefully.
+This will have the effect of creating a maze for the player, frustrating their efforts to climb up as ladders, zig-zag climbing, and unique uses for the grappling hook and pole vault become necessary.
+Having this limit the player's movement after their reinforced understanding of movement from the Swamp may prove to be a challenging yet rewarding puzzle, or it could be a difficult and frustrating scene that ends up feeling like a waste of the player's time.

+An alternative idea is to use mesa'd terrain levels, where there are different "levels" to the mountain that can be pole-vaulted between.
+This will have the effect of allowing the player to more or less move freely on the mountain, with the maze elements coming from levels being to high up to pole vault to.
+However, this has 2 downsides.
+The first downside is from the intended player experience; doing this, the player will be trapped into a repetitive cycle of pole vaulting everywhere.
+While this could be alleviated with clever use of gaps, extreme level changes, and other level design elements, it would be more challenging to do so and may not have the effect of creating a maze.
+However, it would have the effect of impressing the idea of a steep Volcano to the player.
+The second downside is only a matter of programming.
+While there is no set deadline for this project, it was not intended to be a project of extreme length.
+Adding this element would provide for a unique programming challenge that may take upwards of 1 to 2 months to conquer, plus additional time for likely bugs and rebuilds that may be necessary.

+At the current moment (11/1/2025), I am leaning towards the terraced terrain levels idea.
+However, I will hold on implementing these ideas until later in development when I am more comfortable and knowledgable with Godot and the Godot scripting language and its limitations.

 ## Wasteland ##